 ATSIAAG was founded in 2006 to ensure Aboriginal and Torres Strait Islander peoples' voices inform and shape the policy and practice arena of older First Nations Peoples of Australia in an informed and collaborative way.
 ATSIAAG’s membership is made up entirely of Aboriginal and Torres Strait Islander members of AAG, who represent 8.4% of the total membership (2023).
 Non-Indigenous members of AAG can join the Friends of ATSIAAG.

-Mark Elliott is currently the acting chair of ATSIAAG.
 The chair of ATSIAAG and participating members provide leadership on the direction of ATSIAAG, including ensuring there is appropriate consultation with ATSIAAG members and other stakeholders on key activities.

 ATSIAAG works with AAG's National Office to address gaps, challenges and opportunities, and to provide guidance and advice on all issues related to ageing of Aboriginal and Torres Strait Islander peoples and communities.
 ATSIAAG achieves this through consultation and the development of partnerships with Aboriginal and Torres Strait Islander individuals, communities and organisations.